Calibration, Feedback, & Coaching

 Coaching for Performance and Career Development

 The year-end discussion should not be just an evaluation of performance-- it should also be a discussion of the future.
 This should be a “coaching” discussion.
 Coaching is different from other roles managers play such as directing work and evaluating performance.
 The coaching discussion should create action items for the staff members to do on their own behalf, although there may be things the supervisor can do to help the employee grow and develop.

 Some supervisors avoid coaching discussions because they don’t want to create false expectations around future career growth/progression.
 This is harmful for two reasons:

 - It keeps employees from reaching their full potential

 - Prevents the institution from improving its performance

-A good rule to follow is that a manager can’t make any promises about what will happen when an employee improves their performance or has their sights set on another role at the University, but a manager can say that not growing and continuously learning/improving can hinder future opportunities.
+A good rule to follow is that a supervisor can’t make any promises about what will happen when an employee improves their performance or has their sights set on another role at the University, but a supervisor can say that not growing and continuously learning/improving can hinder future opportunities.

 Coaching can have a short- or long-term focus:

 Short-Term - Some employees need coaching for improving current job performance or for achieving short-term goals.